erlanger/liberl/README.md

 ## gen_exe - port management
 gen_exe provides the boiler_plate code that we write over and over again every time that we need to connect to a port program.
-It also takes cares of tricky situations, such as when a port doesn't close stdin when is closed and also getting the return status of a program and handling its termination.
+It also takes cares of tricky situations, such as when a port doesn't close stdin when it is closed and also getting the return status of the port and notifying the user of its termination.
 It provides the ability to communicate to the port program more or less like a gen_server.
 It even supports calls to the port so you can do something like